Motorcycling: MotoGP cancels season-opening Qatar race due to coronavirus

 The Moto2 and Moto3 categories will still race due to those teams and riders already being in Qatar for three days of testing last week.

 Ducati and Aprilia are Italy-based teams while Italian riders include Yamaha’s MotoGP great Valentino Rossi.

-The 22-strong grid features six Italian riders, with engineers and mechanics across the paddock.
+The 22-strong grid features six Italian riders, with Italian engineers and mechanics spread across the paddock and a large media contingent in attendance.

 The death toll from an outbreak of coronavirus in Italy has risen to 34, the Civil Protection Agency said on Sunday, with the cumulative number of confirmed cases totaling some 1,694 in the worst such contagion in Europe.